artizen-fund/artizen-frontend/CONTRIBUTING.md

 ## Code of Conduct

 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [atom@github.com](mailto:admin@artizen.fund).
+Please report unacceptable behavior to [admin@artizen.fund](mailto:admin@artizen.fund).

 ## What should I know before I get started?